even4void/aliquote/content/post/updating-sas2r-01.md

 <!--more-->

 When I came back to this little R companion to Dmitrienko et al's textbook on the *Analysis of Clinical Trials Using SAS* , I first checked what I did in the last commit.
 But, oh my!
-It was a few weeks after I started a long journey to the hospital.
-What a beautiful mixture that a burnout followed by a tragic accident badly handled!
-It then stopped all along.
+It was almost two years ago, and it is plain Sweave.
 Now, I am back to finish the work, hopefully.
 I remain admiring the productivity of some people, like [Thomas Mailund](https://twitter.com/thomasmailund) who, despite life events, keep up the good work with publishing R books.

 Still, it remains painful to read SAS code when we have such elegant alternative solutions like R or Stata, notwithsatnding the fact that I am no longer that interested in medical statistics.
 I am not super productive these days.
 I never was, but I know I will never be now.
 Anyway, here we are: I am slowly working on it again.
 The project is [still on GitHub](https://github.com/chlalanne/SAS2R).

 ![](/img/sas2r.png)